OctopusDeploy/helm-charts/charts/kubernetes-tentacle/README.md

 # Kubernetes Tentacle Helm Chart

 > [!CAUTION]
-> This Helm Chart is a **Work In Progress**.
-Use at your own risk.
+> This Helm chart is currently **In Development** and should not be used.
+This chart will be officially released when the chart version is >= 1.0.0

-This helm chart is designed to make it easy to install and manage a Tentacle in a Kubernetes Cluster.
+This Helm chart is designed to make it easy to install and manage the Kubernetes Tentacle in a Kubernetes cluster.